-Our relationships with four major teaching hospitals allow The University of Minnesota's Radiology Department to offer a large number of medical services and expanded services, with professional experience acquired from extensive research, medical experience and state-of-the art facilities.
-Our relationship with these hospitals helps us provide our patients with the highest quality in patient care.
-This cooperative relationship is an integral part of the University of Minnesota Radiology Department's commitment to its patients.
+Our relationships with four major teaching hospitals allow us to offer a large number of medical services and expanded services with professional experience acquired from extensive research, medical experience and state-of-the art facilities.
+Our relationship with these hospitals helps us provide our patients with the highest quality of patient care.
+This cooperative relationship is an integral part of our commitment to our patients.

 These hospital facilities include: University of Minnesota Health, Minneapolis VA Health Care System, Hennepin County Medical Center and University of Minnesota Masonic Children's Hospital.
 Detailed information on each hospital facility can be found in the individual sections below.
 These ongoing relationships will help us in the future as well, as we continue to provide a wide variety of services for our patients and need to stay current in our awareness of new treatments and breakthroughs in medicine.